EvoStar: Aberystwyth/ Hybrid event (2024)

-Hybrid event (2023)
+Brno / Hybrid event (2023)

-The 26th edition took place during 12-14 April and was held mostly in Brno but also online (Zoom and YouTube).
+The 26th edition took place during 12–14 April and was held mostly in Brno but also online (Zoom and YouTube).

 EuroGP: Gisele Pappa, Mario Giacobini and Zdenek Vasicek.

 EvoCOP: Leslie Pérez Cáceres and Thomas Stützle.

 EvoMusArt: Colin Johnson, Nereida Rodríguez-Fernández and Sérgio M. Rebelo.

 EvoApplications: João Correia, Stephen Smith and Raneem Qaddoura.

 For the second time there was a joint event Evolutionary computation and machine learning between EuroGP and EvoApps, Wolfgang Banzhaf and Penousal Machado.

 This time there were three keynotes: